Roger Michel’s Enduring Love (2004)

 Agnes Varda’s Le Bonheur (1964)

 Varda’s satirical idea is that family happiness depends on male arrogance and female docility.
-She suggests that if wives are replaceable, a man can lose one and plug in another.
+She suggests that if wives are replaceable, a man can lose one and simply replace it with another.
 Voila, happiness.
-François Chevaliers supposes that a husband needs a mistress to...
+François Chevalier supposes that a husband needs a...

 Romare Bearden’s Khayam and the Black Girl (1971)